 Our result demonstrates that at a dose of (75mg) pregabalin could harm liver and kidney on biochemical and histological level.
 Our result showed significant increase (p ≤ 0.05) in all liver functions tests: AST, ALT, Bilirubin, Urea and Creatinine for group B (negative control) when compared to group A (normal control).
 This result is in tandem with that reported by El-Sayed et al., (2019), who reported an increase in congenital malformations as well as hepatic and renal injuries in pregnant rats treated with pregabalin.

-The increase serum levels of ALT and AST may have been as a result of cellular leakage, loss of functional integrity of cell membrane and decline in metabolic capacity in liver tissue (Hwang et al., 2011).
-Pregabalin ingestion may have caused acute toxicity, characterised by hepatocyte necrosis and apoptosis and bile duct obstruction.
+The increased serum levels of ALT and AST may have been as a result of cellular leakage, loss of functional integrity of cell membrane and decline in metabolic capacity in liver tissue (Hwang et al., 2011).
+Pregabalin ingestion may have caused acute toxicity, characterized by hepatocyte necrosis,apoptosis and bile duct obstruction.
 Cytosolic liver marker enzymes would leak out from swollen and necrotic hepatocytes into blood circulation, resulting in elevated levels with impaired liver function (Elmeligy et al., 2019).
 Research findings by Jesse et al., (2017) explained the liver effect and cholestasis due to pregabalin idiosyncratic reactions.

 Pregabalin is an effective treatment for moderate to severe pain; it has been related to tissue damage due to oxidative stress (Taha et al., 2020).
-The findings of this study aligns with previous studies that demonstrated the negative impact of pregabalin on Hepatorenal parameters as a result of its induced toxicity (Abbas et al., 2023; Ghaleba et al., 2021).
-Due to the absence of evidence establishing the effect of Cucurbita pepo seed extract (CPSE) on key oxidative stress indicators of pregabalin-induced toxicity in male Wistar rats, our study investigated its effect on pregabalin administration.
-The bioactive components in Cucurbita pepo seed extract may be responsible for the extract’s potential Hepatorenal protective benefits against pregabalin-induced toxicities.
+The findings of this study aligns with previous studies that demonstrated the negative impact of pregabalin on hepato-renal parameters as a result of its induced toxicity (Abbas et al., 2023; Ghaleba et al., 2021).
+Due to the absence of evidence establishing the effect of C. pepo seed extract (CPSE) on key oxidative stress indicators of pregabalin-induced toxicity in male Wistar rats, our study investigated its effect on pregabalin administration.
+The bioactive components in C. pepo seed extract may be responsible for the extract’s potential Hepatorenal protective benefits against pregabalin-induced toxicities.
 Pumpkin seeds include antioxidants such as 9, 12-octadecadienoic acid, oleic acid, polyphenols (phenolic acids, flavonoids), terpenoids (carotenoids) and vitamin E, which prevent oxidative damage to membranes, organelles, protein and play an important role in prophylaxis against many diseases (Abdelmonsef et al., 2024).
 Pumpkin seed oil contains tocopherols and selenium, which synergistically protect cell membranes from free radical-mediated lipid peroxidation.
 The natural plant components found in pumpkin could improve the liver against alcohol-induced liver toxicity and oxidative stress.
-Results from this study demonstrated a dose-dependent impact on biochemical parameters of rats Co-administered with pregabalin and CPSE.
+Results from this study demonstrated a dose-dependent impact on biochemical parameters of rats co-administered with pregabalin and CPSE.
 The biochemical results were corroborated by histological analyses of the liver and kidney, which specifically demonstrated the modulatory impact of the lowest CPSE dosage.
 These findings point to the possibility that CPSE provides protective benefits by re-establishing redox equilibrium, while pregabalin causes hepatic and renal damage via oxidative stress pathways.
 The protective effect of CPSE suggested that it could be used to treat pregabalin-related illnesses in minimal dose, but in higher dose might not have any ameliorative effect.
 The results of this study demonstrated a dose-dependent Hepatorenal protective effect of Cucurbita pepo seed.
 This is evidenced by the decrease in liver and kidney parameters at a dose of 500 mg/kg of Cucurbita pepo seed extract in pregabalin- induced Hepatorenal toxicity.